aancw/Belati/README.md

 # Belati
+Belati - The Traditional Swiss Army Knife For OSINT

 Belati is tool for Collecting Public Data & Public Document from Website and other service for OSINT purpose.
 This tools is inspired by Foca and Datasploit for OSINT :)

 ## Why I Made this?